biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 Type that into your script, and use <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to send it to the console.

+The objects you create get added to your "workspace" or "environment."
+RStudio shows this in the **Environment tab** in the topright panel -- check to see if `wingspan_in` is indeed there.

 After you've assigned a number to an object, you can use it in other calculations:

 <div class="highlight">